 Expertise: Economic growth, trade, Social Security, Latin America, international financial institutions, development

 Mark Weisbrot is Co-Director of the Center for Economic and Policy Research in Washington, D.C.
 He received his Ph.D. in economics from the University of Michigan.
-He is author of the forthcoming book Failed: What the "Experts" Got Wrong About the Global Economy (Oxford University Press, 2015), and co-author, with Dean Baker, of Social Security: The Phony Crisis (University of Chicago Press, 2000), and has written numerous research papers on economic policy.
+He is author of the book Failed: What the "Experts" Got Wrong About the Global Economy (Oxford University Press, 2015), co-author, with Dean Baker, of Social Security: The Phony Crisis (University of Chicago Press, 2000), and has written numerous research papers on economic policy.